A Better Solution to the Blue-eyed Monk Problem

 To see the Note click here.To hide the Note click here.

-In the interest of full disclosure and transparency, I have addressed this problem before.
-After much fumbling, I did come up with a better (faster) solution, which was widely regarded as cheating (see comment to “The Blue-spotted Monks Revisited”.
+In the interest of full disclosure and transparency, I have addressed the original monk problem before.
+After much fumbling, I did come up with a better (faster) solution, which was widely regarded as cheating (see A Better Solution to the Blue-eyed Monk Problem.

 A Pair Of Perspectives On Pearls